opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Remove all mounts inside the container.
 The default is *false*.
   When specified with --mount-add, this option will be parsed first.

+**--oci-version**=""
+  Set the version of the Open Container Initiative runtime specification.

 **--os**=OS
   Operating system used within the container.